 Conceptual Drinking Water Supply Plan

-The current focus of the Drinking Water Supply Technical Subgroup is to create a Conceptual Drinking Water Supply Plan by the end of December 2019.
-This plan will provide direction on how to provide clean, sustainable drinking water while addressing each community’s needs now and into the future.
+The Drinking Water Supply Technical Subgroup is developing a Conceptual Drinking Water Supply Plan.
 The plan will take into account both public water systems and private wells, using a region‐wide approach.
 It will be completed with input from the main work groups and members of the general public, and will likely result in projects within each of the affected communities.

 Criteria for screening, evaluating drinking water supply projects